Brown69/Brown69/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... .NET Maui & C# techs
+- 🔭 I’m currently working on ... .NET Maui & .NET Ecosystem
 - 🌱 I’m currently learning ...
 Maui Hybrid
 - 👯 I’m looking to collaborate on ...
 ASP.NET apis
 - 🤔 I’m looking for help with ...
 AWS